Billings Bench Water Association Canal: History

 The oldest major irrigation ditch in Billings is the M&M Canal, which Henry W. Rowley conceived prior to the platting of the townsite.
 Built in 1883, this ditch was intended to attract farmers to the area, and to draw interest from financial backers.
 The M&M Canal was officially renamed the Big Ditch in 1900, but it was eclipsed several years later by a wider and longer ditch—the eventual BBWA Canal—that would serve not only the west Billings area, but land to the northeast as well.

 Construction

+The original inscription stone from the Rimrocks tunnel.

 The Billings Land & Irrigation Company was incorporated in 1903 with the intent to provide water to landowners in the Billings Bench area north of downtown, and beyond to the Huntley area.
 In January 1904, the company filed a water right for 600 cuft per second flowing through the Yellowstone River.
 The original plans called for the canal to pass by the Rimrocks and Boothill Cemetery before heading north toward the Bench; however, irrigation specialist Marvin Chase recommended a shorter route that would cut through the Rimrocks via tunnel.